 Since our inception, we have funded our operations primarily through public and private offerings of our equity securities, payments received under our strategic licensing and collaboration arrangements, interest earned on investments and funding from the IIA.
-At December 31, 2021, we had \$57.1 million in cash, cash equivalents and short-term bank deposits.
+As of December 31, 2022, we held \$51.1 million of cash, cash equivalents and short-term bank deposits.
 We have invested substantially all of our available cash funds in short-term bank deposits.